 The first stage of Audrey’s therapy training reflected her interdisciplinary background with an integrative training bringing transpersonal, humanistic and existential theory together with Jungian, Psychodynamic and Gestalt modes of working.
 This holistic approach laid the groundwork for Audrey’s body, mind, soul and spirit approach.
 Her initial client groups were dealing with developmental and complex trauma, which taught her more about compassion and the complexity of the body/mind connection than she ever knew was possible.
 She did further study and exploration into how emotional experiences impact both the brain and the body, dove in to mindfulness, meditation, active imagination and guided visualisations.
 Then followed that with study into neuroscience and interpersonal neurobiology.
-Her current practice reflects a broad clientelle bringing issues of - stress, stuckness, anxiety, fractured relationships, dissatisfaction with life, addictive/compulsive behaviours, feelings of failure and overwhelm, to name a few.
+Her current practice reflects a broad clientelle bringing issues of - stress, stuckness, anxiety, fractured relationships, dissatisfaction with life, addictive/compulsive behaviours, and feelings of failure and overwhelm, to name a few.

 Audrey also trains and supervises counsellors and runs development seminars.

 I think its important in this often intense and intimate work, to know something about your therapist, and the details I’ve included are meant to specifically convey a few things.
 My professional and personal background has given me a good foundation in working with diversity and questions of identity, belonging and the concept of home, in your life, your relationships and even in your body.
 My interest in why we do what we do, and how we can be in a way that makes us feel peace, excitment and connection to ourselves and others, has been the golden thread that has been woven through all my work, and frankly most of my life.

 I’m smart, I’m passionate, and humour and ‘realness’ plays an important role in my therapy.